globalcitizen/zomia/DEVLOG.md

     - Implemented procedurally generated river in Tai village
     - Implemented procedurally generated bridge over river in Tai village
     - Implemented area-specific field of view
+    - Added `chicken` and `rooster` NPCs, including identifying and normalizing lots of freely licensed audio

  * __2016-09-08__:
     - Wasted the whole day on field of view re-implementation